AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

       chart = anychart.areaChart();
       chart.ohlc(data);
 ```
-As you can see, we've specified chart type as **OHLC**, added several <point> nodes and set name attribute that defines category and open, high, low, close attributes that define values.
+As you can see, we've specified chart type as **OHLC** and set name attribute that defines category and open, high, low, close attributes that define values.

 Here it is - AnyChart can now visualize your data.
 Look at the chart sample below and click on on it to see this example in background.